 Wall Street financier Bernard Baruch was a Churchill buddy who was chairman of the War Industries Board during WWI.
 FDR suffered an intestinal problem while staying at his house to recover his failing health months after a similar incident prostrated him at the 1943 Tehran Conference.
 He was well positioned to rally the military industrial complex behind Churchill's vision of a US-UK partnership to oppose the USSR that initiated the "Cold War," a term he is reported to have coined.

-14 years after Churchill's "Iron Curtain" speech President Dwight Eisenhower warned of the military industrial complex but it was far too late.
+14 years after Churchill's "Iron Curtain" speech President Dwight Eisenhower warned of the "military industrial complex" but it was far too late.
 The vicious witch-hunts for American "Reds" by the House Un-American Activities Committee under Senator Joseph McCarthy had already created harsh new political realities.

 This bit of war propaganda hid a deep antipathy between Churchill and Stalin but they were birds of a feather, hard-eyed cynics who thought nothing of murdering millions to achieve their ends.
 As World War II neared its end they met in the Kremlin plotting how to share its spoils.